rubum/github_mentions/README.md

 # GithubMentions
-# Note: This is read-only, the maintaner has archived it.
+## Note: This repo is read-only, the maintaner has archived it.

 To start your Phoenix server: